 As Executive Director, Kevins Harris sets the vision and strategy for Radical Mentoring, serving as an evangelist to new audiences and an invaluable resource to churches who have incorporated small group mentoring into their disciple-making strategy.

-As a part of Regi Campbell’s 2nd Radical Mentoring group, Kevin experienced a radical change as husband, father, and Jesus-follower, leading him to craft the purpose statement that has guided him since . . .
+As a part of Regi Campbell’s 2nd Radical Mentoring group in 2002, Kevin experienced a radical change as a husband, father, and Jesus-follower, leading him to craft the purpose statement that has guided him since . . .
 “I exist to glorify God by helping others unlock and apply their God-given talents and strengths.”

 Kevin grew up in Durham, NC and attended Furman University before moving to Atlanta.
 Before joining Radical Mentoring, he led a sales team at Wells Real Estate Funds and served in sales positions at CNL and Atlas Energy.
 He and his wife Susan have two boys, Thomas and Bo.
 Kevin enjoys coaching his sons, cooking a good meal, reading a good book, and watching a good game.